Write your message

 4- Traditional and Complementary Medicine Research Center (TCMRC), Arak University of Medical Sciences, Arak, Iran

-5- Department of Epidemiology and Biostatistics, School of Public Health, Scientific Research Center, Tehran University of Medical Sciences, Tehran, Iran
+5- Department of Epidemiology and Biostatistics, School of public Health, Scientific Research Center, Tehran University of Medical Sciences, Tehran, Iran

-Abstract: (109 Views)
+Abstract: (305 Views)

 Introduction: Cancer and its treatments are associated with extensive physical and psychological problems and complications, including pain, which, if ignored, disrupts a person’s life.
 This study was conducted to investigate the effect of Shiatsu massage on pain during chemotherapy in breast cancer patients.